DO YOU WANT

 UPCOMING FIGHTS

-Fight for the vacant WBC World Lightweight title (61.2 kg).
+Fight for the WBC World Lightweight title (61.2 kg).